bibekkabi/DynamicFixed/README.md

   - The Compiler must be C++11 compliant.
   - The user should ideally be familar with the [Q number format](https://en.wikipedia.org/wiki/Q_(number_format)) for fixed-points.

+# How to use
+This is a single-header include only library.
+Just #include "Fixed_dyn.h".